crate/crate-python/docs/by-example/sqlalchemy/dataframe.rst

     It is a good idea to start your explorations with a chunk size of 5_000, and then see if performance improves when you increase or decrease that figure.
-    Chunk sizes of 20000 may also be applicable, but make sure to take the limits of your HTTP infrastructure into consideration.
+    People are reporting that 10_000-20_000 is their optimal setting, but if you process, for example, just three "small" columns, you may also experiment with `leveling up to 200_000`_, because `the chunksize should not be too small`_.
+    If it is too small, the I/O cost will be too high to overcome the benefit of batching.

     In order to learn more about what wide- vs. long-form (tidy, stacked, narrow) data means in the context of `DataFrame computing`_, let us refer you to `a